himanshu2454/Kunteksto/docs_source/source/intro.rst

         pip install kunteksto

-    After several minutes of installing all the cool stuff, you'll be ready to begin the tutorial.
+    After several minutes of installing all the cool stuff, you are ready to begin the tutorial.

     Go to the :ref:`tutor`

 Update to a New Version
 =======================

-When you want to upgrade to a new version of Kunteksto you can just use the line below in your terminal where you have activated the virtual environment.
+When you want to upgrade to a new version of Kunteksto you can use the line below in your terminal where you have activated the virtual environment.

 .. code-block:: sh